A SOMERSET cottage could become a registered children’s home if plans are approved.

 “Opening Wheelwright Cottage as a registered children’s home aligns perfectly with our mission, as it allows us to offer specialised care and support to vulnerable children, ensuring their wellbeing and development are prioritised,” the application added.

-Mr Allen said the cottage would have a “positive and lasting impact on the lives of vulnerable children”.
+And the company said the cottage would have a “positive and lasting impact on the lives of vulnerable children”.

 The application also noted how North Somerset Council and Devon Council had expressed a “particular requirement” for homes in the region – though Kingsdon is in the Somerset Council area.

-“By aligning with the goals and recommendations of Ofsted, fulfilling the mission of Inspire Together, and meeting the expressed need of local councils, we are confident this project will make a substantial positive impact on the lives of the children it cares for,” he added.
+“By aligning with the goals and recommendations of Ofsted, fulfilling the mission of Inspire Together, and meeting the expressed need of local councils, we are confident this project will make a substantial positive impact on the lives of the children it cares for,” it added.

 For more details on the plan, and to comment, log on to www.somerset.gov.uk and search for application reference 24/00296/COL.